There are various types of dams used for storage of water, here we will learn the major types of dam with diagram.

 Demerits of steel dams:

-- It requires continuous maintenance compared to concrete.
+- Steel dam requires continuous maintenance compared to concrete.

-- Steel dams are lightweight therefore do not absorb shock from the vibrations of the circulating water.
+- They are lightweight therefore do not absorb shock from the vibrations of the circulating water.

 - The life of a steel dam is shorter than concrete dams.